Does absence makes the heart grow fonder?

 There comes a point when casual dating evolves into monogamous dating and it still isn’t quite a relationship, but doesn’t allow relationships with anyone else, but… well, you get the idea.
 Americans seem to be born with an embedded cultural chip enabling them to understand all this stuff, but Brits are frequently left bemused.

 Second, the date itself is a somewhat different experience.
 This may be due to the alcohol restrictions in the US.
 In England, pubs, bars and clubs lend themselves to drunken encounters which sometimes develop into something more memorable.
 In America, however, the most used phrase is ‘Let’s have coffee.’
 It makes no difference if neither of you actually like coffee – the formalities have to be preserved.
 No wonder Starbucks is so popular!

 Even getting to the coffee stage is something to be proud of.
-Forget any rules of relationships you may have learnt at home.
+One Swarthmore male observes "students ar either about to get married or hardly together...the lifestyle and lack of privacy are not conducive to steady 'going out'".
+Forget about any rules of relationships you may have learnt at home.

 Do not expect to go on dates alone – everyone continues to travel as a pack.

-Do not expect the man to call on day three.
-American men are used to more aggressive women.
-(Although if you are the kind of girl who has a little Old World reticence, rest assured it could work to your advantage!)
+Do not expect a call on day three.
+Americans tend to be far more assertive than your average Brit.
+(Although if you are the kind of person who has a little Old World reticence, rest assured it could work to your advantage!)
 And if you get stuck – for goodness sake, ask an American, not an international student, for advice.